Real Estate Terms You Need to Know

 Value range pricing is a marketing and pricing strategy that involves listing a home with a price that ranges from low to high – encompassing the range of offers that the seller will consider for the home.

-For instance, you could have a home worth $400,000, and list the home using value range pricing at $375,000 – $425,000.
+For instance, you could have a home worth $400,000 and list the home using value range pricing at $375,000 – $425,000.
 The idea is that you can bring in buyers that may not otherwise consider your home.

 The general advice on value range pricing is that you start at a range of about 5 percent above and below your home’s estimated value.

 Value range pricing is not a substitute for accurate pricing.
-Many home buyers feel value range pricing is deceiving because the lower price is what’s usually published in MLS.
+Many home buyers feel value range pricing is deceiving because the lower price is usually published in MLS.

 Some Realtors swear by value range pricing.
 However, it can be argued that it is better to just price your home accurately from the beginning and forego all the hassle that is inevitable with value range pricing.

-At times I have wanted to call it “I don’t know what the hell I am doing pricing.”
+At times I have wanted to call it, “I don’t know what the hell I am doing pricing.”
 Always keep this in mind when picking a real estate agent.

 These are some of the most critical real estate terms buyers and sellers should understand.
 Frankly, not knowing some of this real estate jargon can get you into a lot of hot water.
-When buying or selling a home, it is important to be well educated.
+When buying or selling a home, it is vital to be well educated.

-Other Helpful Buyer and Seller Resources
+Other Helpful Buyer and Seller Resources on Real Estate Terminology

-Use these additional articles on real estate terms to be become more informed before, during and after your real estate transaction.
+Use these additional articles on real estate terms to be become more informed before, during, and after your real estate transaction.

-Thinking of selling your home?
+Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Natick, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.